Cal-Rex/definitely-not-battleships/README.md

 As the Terminal is black, the `HTML` template used was appended with a style rule to change thepage background to black, to immerse with the style of the game and improve visual effect

+the python library `termcolor` was used to color text in the terminal to raise importance of certain messages and increase readability

 ### **Typography**

 Typography generated and unedited by Terminal